zdravkov/kendo-docs/aspnet-mvc/fundamentals.md

 ## Client Templates

-By default every Kendo UI wrapper renders a script elements with an initialization statement.
+By default every Kendo UI MVC server wrapper renders a script elements with an initialization statement.
 If the wrapper declaration is placed inside a Kendo UI template, this would lead to nested script elements which is invalid.
 The `ToClientTemplate` method instructs the widget wrapper to escape its own script element, so that it can be nested.

     <script id="template" type="text/x-kendo-template">